3mdeb/blog.3mdeb.com/source/_posts/2017-05-21-swupdate-for-feature-rich-iot-applications.markdown

 ## Summary

-We hope content of this blog post was entertaining and useful for you.
+We hope that content of this blog post was entertaining and useful for you.
 If you have any comments or questions do not bother to drop us a note below.
-If you feel this blog post contain something useful please share with other.
-As 3mdeb we are always ready to give you professional support jut let us know by sending email to `contact@3mdeb.com`.
+If you feel this blog post contains something useful please share with the others.
+As 3mdeb we are always ready to give you professional support.
+Just let us know by sending an email to `contact@3mdeb.com`.

 [Linux is being picked increasingly]: https://www.arrow.com/en/research-and-events/articles/iot-operating-systems
 [SWUpdate]: https://github.com/sbabic/swupdate